 Second, we turn to the cross-section.
-We show that firms that were directly exposed to China through sales or input purchases had relatively worse stock returns.
+We show that firms that were directly exposed to China through sales or imports had relatively worse stock returns.
 This result is consistent with Huang et al. (2023) who examine abnormal returns on two of the eleven tariff-announcement days.
 According to modern financial theory, a policy can only have a large impact on stock returns if it has a large and persistent effect on firm cash flows or on firm discount rates.
-We document that both of these channels were likely active.
-Using Greenland et al. (2024)'s empirical specification, we show that firms with worse stock returns on tariff-announcement days had worse future real outcomes, with significantly lower future profits (i.e., cash flow), employment, sales, and labor productivity.
+We document that both of these channels were active.
+We show that firms with worse stock returns on tariff-announcement days had worse future real outcomes, with significantly lower future profits (i.e., cash flow), employment, sales, and labor productivity.